sharkdp/fd/README.md

 ```
 cargo install --git https://github.com/sharkdp/fd
 ```
+Note that rust version *1.16.0* or later is required.
 The release page of this repository also includes precompiled binaries for Linux.

 ## Development